In his book, Fractals Everywhere, Michael Barnsley writes

 }

-Now, let us implement the Affine Transformation in Java.
+Now, let us implement the Affine Transformation in Java.package math.transform;

 import math.transform.Point;